 What is the legacy you will leave behind?

-There is a deep-seated need in each of us to know we matter, to know that our lives made a difference.
-We want to feel like we contributed something to this great tapestry of life and we want to leave the world a better place than we found it.
-And that’s great.
-That is something God wants us to strive for, to leave the world better than we found it.
+There is a deep-seated need in each of us to know we matter, to know that our lives make a difference.
+We want to feel we contributed something to this great tapestry of life and we want to leave the world a better place than we found it.
+That’s a noble sentiment and definitely in line with what God wants for us.
 But in our need to leave some kind of lasting legacy, sometimes we get confused as to what that legacy should be.
 Sometimes we forget what is truly important and we focus on the wrong things or pursue our legacy in ultimately meaningless ways.
 Many people think fame or even infamy is the key to a lasting legacy.
-That if somehow our name gets written down in some history book that we will live on forever.
+One only has to look at the spate of mass shootings to see that reality.
+There’s the erroneous belief that if somehow your name gets written down in some history book no matter the reason, we will live on forever.
 But I have news for you.
 Your eternal destiny isn’t determined by having your name in some book other than the Book of Life.
-If you’ve never heard that term before, the Book of Life is a metaphor for the people who make it into Heaven.
+If you’ve never heard the term before, the Book of Life is a metaphor for the people who make it into Heaven.
 That’s the only “book” that matters if your name is in it.
-If you believe in an afterlife, and if you’re here you probably do or at least you’re thinking about it, then the key to success in the afterlife isn’t by your fame here on Earth, or your wealth, or your power.
+If you believe in an afterlife, and if you’re here you probably do or at least you’re thinking about it, then the key to success isn’t your fame here on Earth, or your wealth, or your power.
 When Matthew encouraged us to store up treasures in Heaven instead of down here, this is what he was writing about.
-To leave a legacy that matters isn’t about building up ourselves on Earth but building up the Kingdom of God.
+To leave a legacy that matters isn’t about building up ourselves but building up the Kingdom of God by making a lasting impact on the lives of others.

 History is fickle.

 If we’re relying on history to make us immortal, we need something better.
 What actually happens in the world and what becomes “fact” are sometimes very different things.
 And the “facts” can change rapidly.
 In my own lifetime, I found out Christopher Columbus did NOT discover America despite being told that was the case for many, many years.
 In fact, Columbus wasn’t even the first European to land in North America.
 That distinction goes to Leif Erikson and the Viking people who came sometime in the 10th century, fully five hundred years earlier.
 But even Erikson didn’t “discover” America.
 Long before either one of them came, the ancestors of what we know today as Native Americans had migrated at least 10 to 13,000 years before.
 It’s only a Euro-centric view of the world that has us believe America didn’t exist before Europeans came to colonize it.
 Here’s something interesting.
 The names of the boats Columbus used were NOT the Nina, the Pinta, and the Santa Maria.
 Nina was actually a nickname for his boat called the Santa Clara.
 But I guess that doesn’t roll off the tongue as well.
 Next thing you know, someone will tell me that Pluto is not a planet.
-If we’re looking to leave a legacy that matters, we have to abandon the usual standards we’ve been brought up on and instead embrace an idea that is far more personal and ultimately more meaningful.
+If we’re looking to leave a legacy that matters, we have to consider what that might be because the answer doesn’t lie in recorded history, but on the work that we do to make a difference.
+Ultimately, our biggest impact is far more personal.

 Jesus tried to tell his followers that through a parable.